kindone/cppproptest/README.md

 };
 ```

 An `Arbitrary` refers to default generators for a type.
 You can additionaly define an `Arbitrary<T>` for your type `T`.
-By defining an `Arbitrary`, you can omit a custom generator to be passed everytime you define a property for that type.
-Following shows an example for defining an `Arbitrary`
+By defining an `Arbitrary`, you can omit the custom generator argument that was needed to be passed everytime you defined a property for that type.
+Following shows an example for defining an `Arbitrary`.
+Note that it should be defined under `PropertyBasedTesting` namespace in order to be accessible in the framework.

 ```cpp
 namespace PropertyBasedTesting {